 Imagine having all your electricity, water, gas, and internet bills arriving in different formats and at different times.
 This scattered approach makes it easy to miss a bill, forget a deadline, or lose track of your total monthly utility spend.
 Consolidating them onto one platform removes this complexity entirely.

 When all your bills are in one place, you gain a panoramic view of your commitments, significantly reducing the chance of oversight.
 This centralisation helps you identify any missing bills or unexpected charges more quickly.
-If a utility provider fails to send a bill, you’ll notice its absence on your consolidated dashboard, prompting you to investigate before it becomes a problem.
+If a utility provider fails to send a bill, you will notice its absence on your consolidated dashboard, prompting you to investigate before it becomes a problem.

 Pro Tip: Verify Your Linked Accounts